 Model Unstd Std Std Model Unstd Std.

-Model Stu Model

-В Err В Err
+110001 В Err i ioaci В Err

 (Constant) 1.519 .416 3.647 .000

-Shipping .282 .088 .314 3.200 .002 4.552
+Shipping Cost .282 .088 .314 3.200 .002 4.552

-Cost

-Delivery .262 .087 .293 2.991 .003 4.555
+Delivery Speed .262 .087 .293 2.991 .003 4.555

-Speed

 Legislation .249 .072 .167 3.436 .001 1.113

 Skepticism 226 .064 187 -3.531 .001 1.328

 Frequency 187 .075 114 -2.482 .014 1.003

 The final model eliminated six factors: Age, Gender, Housing, Owning a Drone, Having Information Stolen, and Feelings.
-Amazingly, these demographics seem to be irrelevant to consumers' perceptions of drone deliveries.
-Initially, it was assumed age would influence decisions, since older generations are generally less trusting of technology (Vaportzis et al., 2017).
+Interestingly, these demographics seem to be irrelevant to consumers' perceptions of drone deliveries.
+Initially, it was assumed age would influence decisions, since older individuals are generally less trusting of technology (Vaportzis et al., 2017).
 Since the participants were almost perfectly split between genders, it would have been easy to see if one gender had a preference over the other.
 It was also surmised that if a consumer owned a drone and was familiar with how they operate, they would automatically be more open to drone deliveries.
 However, these initial assumptions were not supported.

-These results indicate that consumers are likely not well-versed in current legislation surrounding drones.
-Therefore, decisions about the use of drones would not be based upon what is or is not legal.
-They are skeptical of how the security of their private information will be affected when drones are implemented.
-Even if someone orders online packages every day, there is not enough evidence to show a significant impact upon their decision to choose drone deliveries.
+Additionally, the results indicated that consumers are more than likely not well-versed in current legislation concerning drone usage.
+Therefore, their decisions about the use of drones would not necessarily be based upon what is or what is not legal.
+Even if an individual orders online packages every day, there is not enough evidence to demonstration a significant impact upon their decision to choose drone deliveries based upon their privacy and security concerns.
 All factors are outweighed by the consumer's desire for faster and cheaper deliveries.